What season is the sport of mountain biking?

 - Varsity Boys: 14-22 miles / 90 to 120 minutes

 The races are big events.
-This year the league expects 500 - 600 racers to complete in the league.
-In most states these numbers double year over year.
+This year the league expects ____ racers to complete in the league.
+In most states, these numbers double year over year.
 As you can imagine, each student comes with family and spectators so these events can get very big upwards of 1,500 people.
-In established states there are a couple thousand people at each event.
+In some states, there are a couple thousand people at each event.
 The races are very professionally done with timing companies and race infrastructure supplied by the biggest companies in the cycling world.

 Can I still play on another sports teams?

 Yes.
 You will be tired, but since Mountain Biking is not an PIAA sport, you may still participate in another sport.
 TEMTB recommends that you discuss this openly with your parents and coaches.
 We ask that you communicate your attendance and we will work with your schedule to help you meet your goals.

 If you have access to a bike... almost any bike in good repair with the proper components will do.
 The key is to get out, ride and see where the sport takes you.
 As you progress quickly, some bikes will become impractical for meeting your goals.
 If you don't have access to a bike, don't just buy one... talk with the coaches first.